Lapland-UAS-Tequ/tequ-proto4-rpi-app/README.md

 ## Install Node-RED flows
 1. Copy flows.json from this repository to your node-red folder
 2. Restart Node-RED
-3. Configure MQTT node credentials (user: proto4)
+3. Configure MQTT node credentials